 Converting quarts to gallons is more than a trivial math exercise; it’s a practical skill that threads through cooking, automotive care, landscaping, and everyday budgeting.
 By internalizing the simple rule that one gallon equals four quarts, you’ll eliminate guesswork, cut waste, and ensure safety in every task that involves liquid measurement.

 Remember: Divide by four.
-Here's the thing — that’s all the calculation you need to turn any quart measurement into gallons instantly.
+Which means that’s all the calculation you need to turn any quart measurement into gallons instantly.
 Keep the shortcut in your mind, keep a quick reference chart nearby, and let the numbers work for you—no more wasted gallons, no more costly mistakes.